LeFloatyPancake/LibadwaitaBorder/README.md

 - Adds faint borders to the sidebar (the sidebar on the left)
 - Tweaked headerbar buttons

+### QA

-Q: Does this modify the background color of buttons?
+Q: Does this modify the background color of buttons?\

-A: No, that would be a chore and would prevent me form touching grass
+A: No, that would be a really big task to execute.

+Q: Why does this tweak exist?\
+A: My aging eyes did not like the low constrast buttons.